dekuNukem/RGBeeb/README.md

 -----

-Just when I thought modern cases were a dead end, I stumbled upon something I completely missed: **open-frame cases**!
+Just when I thought modern cases were a lost cause, I stumbled upon something I completely missed: **open-frame cases**!

 Some of them are just scaffolding for mining rigs, but one in particular really caught my eye, the [Thermaltake Core P3 TG Snow](https://uk.thermaltake.com/core-p3-snow-edition.html):

 ![Alt text](photos/p3.png)

 * I really like its striking yet minimalist design, juxtapose neatly with the 1980s technology.
-It's also a nice break from today's rather bland "gaming black".
+It's also a nice break from today's rather bland "gaming black" aesthetics.

 * It puts the motherboard on display front-and-center, instead of having to look through a window into a box in conventional cases.
 Much less claustrophobic.

 * There are lots of space to work with, and everything is modular.
 PCI bracket blocking the ports?
 Simply don't install it!

-* And most importantly, the slots near the front edge are perfect for mounting 5.25" inch drives!
-I doubt they'll line up but I can always make a bracket.
+* And most importantly, the slot cutouts near the front edge are perfect for mounting 5.25" inch drives!

 The clean and minimalist design also changed my mind about the overall aesthetics.
 Instead of full-on obnoxious RGB blast, now I kind of want something more subtle and tasteful.
-It's still early, so I'll see what happens.
+It's still early, so I'll see what I can do.

 It's not cheap, but I really liked it, so I ordered one.